chutified/commodity-prices/README.md

 ```

 ## Examples
-For these examples, we will be using the tool called <a href="https://github.com/fullstorydev/grpcurl" target="_blank">gRPCurl</a> to generate binary calls to gRPC servers.
+For these examples, I am using the tool called <a href="https://github.com/fullstorydev/grpcurl" target="_blank">gRPCurl</a> to generate binary calls to gRPC servers.

 ### GetCommodity
 #### Commodity.GetCommodity: `{"Name":"uranium"}`